matthew-brett/cfd2019/course.md

 taught you, and what we have failed to teach, so we can do better in the next class.

-There are two types of graded assessments.
-These are:

-1. Four graded coursework assignments through the term: 5% each.
+## Assessments

+1. Four sets of smallish homework problems (20%)
+2. Structured data analysis due at end of first semester: (20%)
-1. A structured data analysis due at end of Autumn semester: 80% of the course mark).
-More details will follow.
+3. Group data analysis project due at end of second semester, on data chosen by the group.
+Each group member submits an explanation of their own role with evidence from these public records.
+Project report of 5000 words: (60%)  More details will follow.

 ## Working together